Marsilea-viz/marsilea/docs/source/index.rst

-.. heatgraphy documentation master file, created by sphinx-quickstart on Tue Oct 25 15:51:41 2022.
+.. marsilea documentation master file, created by sphinx-quickstart on Tue Oct 25 15:51:41 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to heatgraphy's documentation!
+Welcome to marsilea's documentation!
 ======================================

 Installation
 ------------

-To install heatgraphy
+To install marsilea

 .. code-block:: shell

-   pip install heatgraphy
+   pip install marsilea

 .. toctree::
    :maxdepth: 1